The table below summarises the fees you can expect to pay.

 * "Return" means the increase in the unit price of the Growth Fund, which is before deducting the Administration Fee and any PIE tax that may be payable by individual members.

-Subject to beating the benchmark rate of return and the unit price being above the High Water Mark, we are entitled to earn a performance of 10% of excess returns.
-This means that at the current OCR (30 September 2016 — 2.00%) we would receive no performance fee on the first 7.00% of your return (after all other fees).
-But for any return achieved in excess of 7.00%, members would receive 90% and Fisher Funds would receive 10%.
-The table below shows how the returns achieved by Fisher Funds would be shared at the current 7.00% benchmark:
+Subject to beating the hurdle rate of return and the unit price being above the High Water Mark, we are entitled to earn a performance fee of 10% of excess returns.
+This means that at an OCR of 1.50% (as it was in May 2022) we would receive no performance fee on the first 6.50% of your return (after all other fees).
+But for any return achieved in excess of 6.50%, members would receive 90% and Fisher Funds would receive 10%. (up to a maximum of 2%) The table below shows how the returns achieved by Fisher Funds would be shared assuming a 6.50% (OCR of 1.5% + 5%) hurdle rate of return:

 As a reminder the High Water Mark also remains in place to ensure we are not rewarded for the same performance twice.